jamesfangyauw/notes-app-back-end/README.md

 # notes-app-back-end
-This project is a class submission assignment for Learning to Create Back-End Applications for Beginners in Dicoding.
+This project is a class assignment for Learning to Create Back-End Applications for Beginners in Dicoding.

-This project has met all of the submission requirements that have been determined, both mandatory (Mandatory) and non-mandatory requirements but can add value if done (Optional).
+This project has met all of the submission requirements that have been determined.

 ## Tutorial to run :